Birthdays & Anniversaries

 Dale Smith, District Governor

-Our next meeting is February 18, 2025, in the barn at that Lake County History Center.
-Kathy Strancar from Forbes House will be the speaker.
+Our next meeting is March 18, 2025, in the barn at that Lake County History Center.
+We will listen to the 4 Way Speeches.

 MEMBERS PRESENT